Nice to meet you!

 View my video work about development displacing longtime residents, a photographer taking a stand against domestic violence, and dessert bringing people together, previously published in the Peninsula Press and SF Gate.

-Listen to my audio work through Wyoming Public Media and the Silk Knots Project.
+Listen to my audio work through Wyoming Public Media, NPR partner stations, and the Silk Knots Project.

 Education

 I’m a d.school alumna and Cardinal (Stanford University, M.A.
 Communication/Journalism – Stanford University communication merit fellowship and Asian American Journalists Association scholarship recipient), as well as a proud Golden Bear (U.C.
 Berkeley, B.A.
-East Asian Languages and Cultures – Chinese).
+East Asian Languages and Cultures – Chinese; English minor).
+Go Bears!

 Get in touch

-I mentor emerging designers and journalists, as well as people looking to make related career changes.
-I’m also happy to help small businesses and independent organizations: If you have a content or UX question, please don’t hesitate to reach out.
+I mentor emerging designers and journalists, as well as people looking to make career changes.
+I’m also happy to help small businesses and independent organizations.
+If you have a writing opportunity or questions about content and UX, please don’t hesitate to reach out.

 Stay in touch through LinkedIn.
 For inquiries, please contact me.